 A Proud Tradition of Excellence

 The Highland Park Independent School District first opened its doors in October 1914 with a four-room building on Cornell Avenue.
 Since then, it has grown to become one of the premier school districts in the country and is now comprised of seven campuses: four elementary schools, one intermediate school, one middle school and one high school.
-The district has an enrollment near 7,000 students and employs over 800 people, including more than 450 teachers.
+The district has an enrollment near 7,000 students and employs over 800 people, including more than 460 teachers, with 63% of teachers holding a Master’s degree.
 We work to instill in all of our graduates our school district's motto: Enter to Learn, Go Forth to Serve.

 Located immediately north of downtown Dallas in the 6.21-square-mile suburban area of Highland Park, University Park and a small part of North Dallas, Highland Park ISD serves over 33,000 residents who are predominantly college-educated professionals and business leaders in the Dallas community.
 There is a proud tradition of excellence in academic, fine arts, athletics and community service.More than 97% of Highland Park ISD graduates attend college, with many attending the most prestigious universities in the country.
 Highland Park High School students consistently score above the national and state average on college entrance exams.
 In the 2017-18 school year, Highland Park HS students scored a composite 27.5 on the ACT, 6.9 points above the state average.
 The district’s average SAT composite score of 1309 exceeds the state and the national averages at 1019 and 1070, respectively.
 483 Highland Park High School students were also recognized with 552 Advanced Placement Scholar Awards by the College Board for demonstrating outstanding college-level achievement through their performance on AP exams.
 62 students were recognized as National AP Scholars.
 This award is granted to students who receive a 4 or higher on eight or more AP exams and an average score of 4 on all AP exams taken.